Framization of the Temperley-Lieb Algebra: Knot invariants

 \subsection{{\it Invariants from ${\rm CTL}_{d,n}(u)$}}

-The conditions of Theorem~\ref{ctlthm} do not involve the solutions of the ${\rm E}$--system at all, so in order to obtain a well--defined link invariant on the level of ${\rm CTL}_{d,n}(u)$ we must impose this condition on the $x_i$'s.
+The conditions of Theorem~\ref{ctlthm} do not involve the solutions of the ${\rm E}$--system at all, so in order to obtain a well-defined link invariant on the level of ${\rm CTL}_{d,n}(u)$ we must impose ${\rm E}$--condition on the $x_i$'s.
 Recall that the solutions of the ${\rm E}$--system can be expressed in the form: